diresh-shrestha/diresh-shrestha/README.md

 My experience consists of a Web Development internship in Tokyo with Emurgo , and a research project at the Advanced Particle Detector Laboratory.
 I am currently looking for an internship/full-time opportunity.

-I love learning new things, and trying new techonologies.
-With the amount of resources available online, I taught myself web development and the first project I wanted to do was a personal website.
-This website was built using Gatsby and the next framework I want to learn for React is Next.js.

 <!--